ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   #53 feature: sendPicture von server-path
+-   #52 icons are missing, copy data
+-   #51 by creating a new Menu, the Users are not shown

+### 0.6.10 (2023-09-23)

+-   bug fix

+### 0.6.9 (2023-09-23)

+-   Rearranging listed actions #49
+-   when calling up the submenu, Text was send no entry found, fixed
+-   bug switch menu, fixed
+-   set a state, and receive the change of another state

+### 0.6.8 (2023-09-16)

+-   chatId in UI
+-   trigger is not displayed when editing, fixed

 ### 0.6.7 (2023-09-05)

 -   fixed, send menu with error